How To Find Out If You Are Prequalified For A Credit Card

 There are several ways to get prequalified for a credit card.
 Here are the most common:

 - Online: By far, the best option is to go to an issuer’s site and check for prequalification via their own checking tools.
 In most cases, this will take only a few minutes.
 Plus, you’ll be able to see if you qualify for a card offered by an issuer you already like.
-In addition, some of our favorite credit scoring-checking websites also have prequalification tools readily available for you to use.
+In addition, our favorite free credit score websites also have prequalification tools readily available for you to use.

-- By mail: Issuers frequently send out credit card offers to people who have met their prequalification criteria already.
+- By Mail: Issuers often send out credit card offers to people who have already met their prequalification criteria.
 As such, if you’re looking for your next card, simply opening up your mail might be a quick and easy option.
 Of course, this method doesn’t offer much flexibility when it comes to what you’re preapproved for.

 - In-Person: Many physical bank branches offer prequalification checks.
-Note that you may already need to be a member of the bank beforehand, however.
+You may need to be a member of the bank beforehand, however.
 Additionally, you might be able to go to a retail store and find out during check-out if you’re prequalified for that store’s co-branded credit card.

 Most major credit card issuers let anyone check online for prequalification: